Skip to main content

 Select Template (Anytime only)

 Pick an approved template.
 This step only appears for Anytime — inside a 24 Hours broadcast you’re free to send any message type (text, service/session messages, etc.), so no template is required.
-Templates fall into Marketing, Utility, and Authentication categories — Utility conversations may be free in certain scenarios, while Marketing and Authentication are charged per Meta’s current pricing.
-Always verify current pricing with Meta.
+If you don’t have a template yet, click here to learn how to create one before you can send an Anytime broadcast.

 4